Gustave Moynier: Background

-In 1862 Dunant sent him a copy of his book A Memory of Solferino.
+In 1862, Dunant sent him a copy of his book A Memory of Solferino.
 Moynier showed great interest in the realization of Dunant's ideas for the creation of a voluntary care organization for the assistance of the wounded in battle and opened a discussion about the book at the assembly of the Geneva Society for Public Welfare.
-This led to the creation of the "Committee of Five," a commission of the Society set up to investigate the plausibility of Dunant's ideas.
-The additional members of the Commission, with Moynier as chairman, were Dunant, the doctors Louis Appia and Théodore Maunoir and the army general Guillaume-Henri Dufour.
-Soon afterwards, the members of the Committee changed the name to the "International Committee for Relief to the Wounded" and in 1876 it adopted its current name, the International Committee of the Red Cross (ICRC).
-Dufour became the first president of the Committee, and Moynier became its vice-president.
+This led to the creation of the Committee of Five, a commission of the society set up to investigate the plausibility of Dunant's ideas.
+The additional members of the commission, with Moynier as chairman, were Dunant, the doctors Louis Appia and Théodore Maunoir and the army general Guillaume-Henri Dufour.
+Soon afterwards, the committee members changed the name to the International Committee for Relief to the Wounded and, in 1876, it adopted its current name, the International Committee of the Red Cross (ICRC).
+Dufour was the first president of the Committee, and Moynier became its vice-president.